fredemmott/HTCC/docs/settings.md

 ## PointCtrlProjectionDistance

-String (SZ) containing a distance (in meters) to project virtual hands when using a PointCtrl.
-For example, "0.6" for 60cm.
+String (SZ) containing a distance in meters to project virtual hands when using a PointCtrl.
+For example, `0.6` for 60cm.

 ## PointCtrlCenterX, PointCtrlCenterY, PointCtrlRadiansPerUnitX, PointCtrlRadiansPerUnitY